Workflow-Manager-admin/personal-notes-manager-144000-144010/assets/supabase.md

 # Supabase Integration for Notes Frontend

 This React application uses [Supabase](https://supabase.com/) as the backend for storing notes.

+## Environment Variables

 You must set the following environment variables in the `.env` file at the root of the React project:

 - `REACT_APP_SUPABASE_URL`: The URL of your Supabase project.
 - `REACT_APP_SUPABASE_KEY`: The Supabase "anon public" API key.

+## Required Table Structure

 The application expects a table called `notes` with at minimum the following fields:
 - `id`: UUID or integer (Primary key, auto-generated)
 - `title`: String
 - `content`: String (Text)